 What are the rules on Giving Blood in the UK?

-There are a lot of rules that I completely understand – you have to be fit and healthy, not pregnant, over 7st 12lb and aged between 17 and 66 – or 70 if you have given blood before.
-Then there are restrictions on how often you can give blood – every 12 weeks for men and every 16 weeks for women.
+There are a lot of rules that I completely understand.
+You have to be fit and healthy, not pregnant, over 7st 12lb and aged between 17 and 66 – or 70 if you have given blood before.
+Then there are restrictions on how often you can give blood.
+This is every 12 weeks for men and every 16 weeks for women.
 This is so your body has enough time to replace the blood that you donated.

-But, after that, common sense seems to have been lost somewhere in the mix and the rules around giving blood seem to be outdated at best.
+But, after that, common sense seems to have been lost somewhere in the mix.
+The rules around giving blood seem to be outdated at best.
 For example, you cannot give blood if you have ever received money or drugs for sex.

 Can I give blood if I’ve had IVF?